nick-jhlee/personal-website/content/talk/0814_OSI_Seminar/index.md

   region:
   postcode:
   country:
 summary: This talk introduces a rather new approach to analyzing SGD, from the perspective of heavy-tail behaviors.
-abstract: One of the popular ways of analyzing the behavior of SGD(and SGDm) is by considering it as a discretization of Langevin-type SDE.
+abstract: One of the popular ways of analyzing the behavior of SGD and SGDm(SGD with momentum) is by considering it as a discretization of Langevin-type SDE.
 Up till 2019, it was widely assumed that the SGN has a finite variance, leading to the analysis of Brownian-driven SDE.
 Over the last 2 years, this finite variance assumption has been challenged (primarily by Prof. Umut Şimşekli) by claims that the SGN is actually heavy-tailed; as a consequence, the SDE of interest is actually driven by a Lévy motion.
 This talk gives a detailed overview of this new way of thinking about SGD/SGDm by going through some of the key papers(ICML2019, ICML2020, arXiv)+related papers.

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.